XuanRanDev/CodeBook-Website/privacy-policy.md

 ## 4. Data Encryption Scope

-The following information will be encrypted and stored in our database:
+CodeBook does not collect any user data, all data is stored locally on your device, and the following information will be encrypted and stored in the local database on your device:

 - Password fields for application accounts.
-- TOTP secrets.
+- OTP secrets.
 - Bank card numbers and CVV codes.
 - ID card numbers.
 - SSH private keys and passphrases.

-The following information is stored in plaintext in our database:
+The following information is stored in plain text:

 - Application and account names.
 This information is used for identification and management of your records, does not involve sensitive data, and is stored in plaintext for your convenience.
 - Bank names and cardholder names.
 This information is relatively less sensitive, but we still take appropriate security measures to protect its storage and use.